- What is Instacart?

-Every order processed by Instacart which is above the value of $35 attracts a standard delivery fee of $3.99 for a scheduled or 2 hour delivery and $5.99 for a 1 hour delivery.
+Moreover, every order processed by Instacart which is above the value of $35 attracts a standard delivery fee of $3.99 for a scheduled or 2-hour delivery and $5.99 for a 1-hour delivery.

 - Membership Fee (Instacart Express)

-Instacart offers an annual membership by the name ‘Instacart Express’ priced at $99.
-Users having this membership can get free delivery of groceries for full 1 year with few terms and conditions.
+In addition, it also offers an annual membership by the name ‘Instacart Express’ priced at $99.
+Users with this membership can get free groceries for a full 1 year with a few terms and conditions.

 - Mark up prices (15%+ more)

-Some stores selling their products on Instacart offer the same prices as their in-store prices but few stores listed on Instacart have a mark-up of 15%+more from their in-store prices.
-The revenue from these mark-up prices goes to Instacart which helps them pay the shoppers.
+Some stores selling their products on it offer the same prices as their in-store prices but few of them listed on Instacart have a mark-up of 15%+more from it.
+Therefore revenue from these increased prices goes to Instacart which helps them pay the shoppers.

 How Instacart finds customers?

 - Word of Mouth Advertising